 Please check it out!
 ‘Everyday’s a Hollyday!’

-Posted by Holly at Everyday's a 'Hollyday' on February 1, 2012
+Posted by Holly at Holly on the Run on February 1, 2012

 I’m sure if you follow my blog you have noticed that I really have not posted much.
 I don’t know, but I am just not feeling the ‘blogging’ spirit AT ALL.
 I don’t know if I’m just ‘over it,’ or if the blogging ‘mo-jo’ will eventually come back to me.
 I’m just going to go with it!
 I did want to thank all of you for reading- it means so much to me!
 Life has been wonderful to me lately, I can’t complain one bit.
 So many great things are happening I’ve just been enjoying life & not having to worry about blogging about it.
 It’s nice to just come home & sit on the couch to spend time with Craig rather than having to constantly be on my computer.